chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/celestial/empyrean.md

 aliases: ["Empyrean"]
 ---
 # Empyrean
 *Source: Monster Manual p.
-130, Tales from the Yawning Portal*
+130, Tales from the Yawning Portal, Mythic Odysseys of Theros*

 Empyreans are the celestial children of the gods of the Upper Planes.
 They are universally beautiful, statuesque, and self-assured.